 The Anglo-Dutch multinational consumer goods company owns over 400 brands and employs around 174,000 people globally.

-With the Magnum setting a relaxed mood, Danielle Van Den Broek, vice president human resources
+With the Magnum setting a relaxed mood, Danielle Van Den Broek, vice president human resources at Unilever

 Australia and New Zealand, opened up about the importance of purpose in business; why Unilever